 Prior to her work at the National Air and Space Museum, she worked as a historic interpreter at George Washington's Mount Vernon.
 She started her Smithsonian career with an internship in the National Portrait Gallery's Department of Photography.
 There, she cataloged photographs acquired through donation and developed strategies for recording portrait information in the museum's electronic database.

-For over 16 years, Jennifer has worked on Museum programs including artifact loans, acts as the Program Committee chair for the biennial Mutual Concerns of Air and Space Museums conference, and as a department representative on digital projects.
-She curated the 2015 anniversary exhibit Outside the Spacecraft: 50 Years of Extra-Vehicular Activity and currently serves as exhibition curator for the Moving Beyond Earth exhibition.
+Since 2002, Jennifer has worked at the Air and Space Museum on artifact loans, serves as the Program Committee chair for the biennial Mutual Concerns of Air and Space Museums conference, and as a department representative on digital projects.
+She curated the 2015 spacewalk anniversary exhibit Outside the Spacecraft: 50 Years of Extra-Vehicular Activity and currently serves as exhibition curator for the Moving Beyond Earth exhibition.